A Schedule contains information on when backups are to be performed and how long each backup is to be kept. The data in a Schedule includes:

 If this options is checked, Instead of deleting Incremental backup files once they have reached the limit of retention, they are merged into the Full backup they are based on, creating a new Full backup containing all the data up to the merge point

 This option only applies to backup plans such as 'Incrementals Forever' where a single Full backup is followed by frequent Incremental backups.
-The retention rule for Incremental backups must be enabled and set to a number 'Backups' for this option to become available.
+The retention rule for Incremental backups must be enabled and set to 'Backups' mode for this option to become available.

 |Run the purge before backup|